Asis98/Recipes-book/README.md

 • Filter out recipes according to some criteria

 # Application startup
-You need to start the server by running the following command in the recipes-bookapi folder: npm run server:start The server will be running at http://localhost:3001.
+Before some execution running the following command: npm i (BE and FE side) You need to start the server by running the following command in the recipes-bookapi folder: npm run server:start The server will be running at http://localhost:3001.
 Then, you start the frontend by running the following command in the recipes-bookfront folder: ng serve --proxy-config proxy.config.json